-Funding is available for projects, which are of direct benefit to individuals and groups of people within the Glengarry community council area.
+Funding is available for projects which are principally of direct benefit to individuals and groups of people within the Glengarry community council area.

 Grants are available to other charities, not-for-profit groups or individuals who must have their main activity in or reside in the Glengarry area.